ohtap/ohtap/README.md

 * Add in page numbers...which has to be done manually unfortunately.

 #### Smith College Activist Life (SCAL)

+Run `py encoding_tool/encode_SCAL.py`.
+You need to have `metadata.csv` and a folder `SCAL` containing the `.txt` files within it (download from the Drive).
+Make sure that the `.txt` files are encoded in `utf-8`.

+Challenges:

+TODO:

+* Add in page numbers...which has to be done manually unfortunately.

 #### Smith College Voices of Feminism (SCVF)